Definition of Trauma

 We might also experience what are called little t traumas.
 These types of traumas can be everyday experiences which we might find traumatic.
 Examples might include moving to a new house, death of a loved one or losing a job.

-For a full brake down of types of trauma please see out Types of Trauma page.
+For a full break down of types of trauma please see out Types of Trauma page.